 The Palmetto College Central Financial Aid Office is a centralized resource for students attending any of the four Palmetto College campuses.
-On their website, you can find out more about the types of aid available, forms and certifications.
+On their website, you can find out about how to apply, the types of available aid, forms and certifications.

 All new students must apply for veteran’s benefits through the VA website.
 If you are a transfer student who has used VA Benefits previously, you must complete a form to change schools.
 There are various programs for service men and women in and out of the military and their spouses and dependents to help towards the cost of tuition and fees.